afnan47/afnan47/README.md

 - 💬 Ask me about ...
 [Afnan Attar](https://in.linkedin.com/in/afnan-attar-6b79bb194/)
 - 📫 How to reach me: ...
 [LinkedIn](https://in.linkedin.com/in/afnan-attar-6b79bb194/)
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-Enjoy playing :video_games:
+Enjoy playing :video_game: